 If you wish to tip or give a gift to Cubans – your host, guide or new friends, carry simple items like a baseball cap, facial wipes, pocket games (like a magnetic chessboard), unused clothes to give away.
 They will appreciate it.

 What not to take to Cuba?

 - Leave expensive jewelry or gold and watches.
-Wear funky and junk jewelry that don’t cost much.
+Wear fashion jewelry that doesn’t cost much.

 - Formal wear – tie, bow, tuxedo

 - Expensive handbags (it is going to be hot and humid, so leave your handbags protected in dust bags at home)

 - Too much makeup – Don’t compromise on your lotion and body essentials, but you could leave your eye pallets, 24 lip colors at home

 Here is a quick review of the packing list.
 If you need a printable list, you can get it right here!

 - Hotel reservations